ds-modules/curriculum-guide/_build/intro.md

+---
+title: 'Home'
+prev_page:
+  url:
+  title: ''
+next_page:
+  url: /connector/general/what-is-a-connector
+  title: 'What is a Connector course?'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE ORIGINAL FILES IN /content***"
+---
 # Welcome to the UC Berkeley Data Science Curriculum Guide!

 ## What is this guide and who is it for?